button/objective-c-style-guide/README.md

 ## Constants

 Constants are RECOMMENDED over in-line string literals or numbers, as they allow for easy reproduction of commonly used variables and can be quickly changed without the need for find and replace.
 Constants MUST be declared as `static` constants.
 Constants MAY be declared as `#define` when explicitly being used as a macro.

+Use your best judgement here.
+If a string is used only once or twice internally in a class, it MAY be prefereable to omit the declaration of a constant if the class has thorough test coverage.

 **For example:**